 Did you know a simple cold water technique practiced daily can improve your ability to manage stress?
 If your nerves are getting the better of you, take a deep breath and splash some cold water over your face.
-Studies have shown that you can trick your body into thinking it’s fully immersed into cold water.
+Studies have shown that you can trick your body into thinking it’s full water immersion in cool water.
 The instant effect allows you to use oxygen more efficiently, boosting your mood and relieving anxiety.
 It’s most commonly known as the mammalian diving reflex.

 Improve Your Immunity And Circulation